AaronClavenna/recommend/README.md

 # recommend
 Recommendation Widget: embeddable, client-side widget for fetching organic/sponsored article recommendations.
 JS (Vanilla), responsive

 This widget allows you to customize its behavior using a set of configuration options, found in the file 'settings.mjs'.
-Adjust these settings to tailor the appearance and functionality of the widget.
+Adjust these settings (described later in this file - see 'SETTINGS OVERVIEW') to tailor the appearance and functionality of the widget.

+HOW TO USE:

+Either download this file as a ZIP and unzip it into your directory, or clone the git repository this was found in.

+Then, insert this code snippet into the body of your HTML file, in the location where you would like this widget to appear:

+<div id="recommendations-content-container"></div>
+<script type="module" src="recommendationsScript.js" defer></script>

+!NOTE!: the src may need to be adjusted depending on into which directory you've placed this program's files.

 SETTINGS OVERVIEW: